 Both Chinese pairs teams have withdrawn from this event — Wenjing Sui and Cong Han and Cheng Peng and Yang Jin — so that nation will not represented in this discipline.
 “Sui received a shin skin scratch in training a week ago and Jin has been suffering from recrudescence of old injuries.
 In order to protect the health of the skaters, the Chinese Figure Skating Association and the national team made the decision,” the Chinese Figure Skating Association said in a statement on Saturday.

 The North Korean pairs team of Tae Ok Ryom and Ju Sik Kim are on the roster.
 This will be their first competition since nailing an Olympic berth at Nebelhorn Trophy last September.

 Three ladies and three men from Japan, Canada and the U.S. are currently slated to compete.

-The ISU Skating Channel will live stream the entire competition.
+The ISU Skating Channel will live stream the entire competition from 2018 Four Continents.
 However, television rights in certain countries will prohibit access to the ISU stream – i.e. it will be geo-blocked.
 The U.S. is geo-blocked due to CBC/NBC restrictions.